KesharwaniArpita/Hack2Educate-GenZ/README.md

+# Hack2Educate-GenZ

 # Team GenZ
-   We are working on the challenge of Beyond Exams on the ML/AI track in which we have to develop a product which will detect weather a given YouTube video is of educational type or not.

-# The Team Members of GenZ are:
+### The Team Members of GenZ are:
+   - Harsh Raj
+   - Raj Vardhan Tomar
    - Arpita Kesharwani
-   - Harsh Raj
    - Rahul Kumar Mishra

-   - Raj Vardhan Tomar
+## Theme we are workin on is ML / AI challenge:
+   - We will be given a Youtube video:
+       - Determine if it is an educational video or not.
+       - Determine which category or subcategory of BE would it belong to.
+   - Accuracy: 90%+ on a custom dataset that will be provided after proof of concept.
+   - Should be able to run in near-real-time on a server.

 ## Index
  - Project 1